 Along with your application and academic reference, you should also upload a research proposal at the point of application.

-This should be in the form of a 1,500 word statement of the proposed area of research and should include:
+This should be in the form of a statement of the proposed area of research and should include:

 We accept applications from October for students wanting to start the following September.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place conditional on you achieving a particular qualification.

 If you're applying for external funding from one of the Research Councils, make sure you submit your application by the deadline they've specified.

 Admission to many programmes is by interview, unless you live outside the UK.
 Occasionally we'll make candidates an offer of a place on the basis of their application and qualifications alone.

 Having celebrated its 35th anniversary in 2013, Goldsmiths’ Department of Media, Communications and Cultural Studies is one of the oldest and largest media departments in the UK.
 It is also unique in its diversity of approaches to, and articulations of, the disciplinary conjunctures around media and culture.